KhronosGroup/glTF/specification/README.md

 ### skin.jointNames :white_check_mark:

 Joint names of the joints (nodes with a `jointName` property) in this skin.
-The array length is the same as the `count` property of the `inverseBindMatrices` accessor (when defined), and the same as the length of any skeleton array referencing the skin.
+The array length is the same as the `count` property of the `inverseBindMatrices` accessor (when defined), and the same as the total quantity of all skeleton nodes from node-trees referenced by the skinned mesh instance node's `skeletons` array.

 * **Type**: `string[]`
    * Each element in the array must be unique.